 The uncertainties inherent in forecasting student numbers by applying sensitivity testing assuming student numbers at 50% of the optimal level.
 Extended the period of analysis for which benefits are being considered to 15 years, which is reasonable given the long-term nature of the Phase 3 investment.
 The overall impact of these changes is a lower BCR compared to the OBC.
-However, for the optimal student number the BCR is 3.32, and for the baseline student number (50% of the optimal value) the BCR is 2.02 - therefore in both cases the Value for Money is considered High.
+However, for the optimal student number the BCR is 3.32, and for the particular transfer of the baseline student number (50% of the optimal value) the BCR is 2.02 therefore in both cases the VfM is considered High.
 Commercial Updated setting out the proposed procurement route for the Main Contractor, Land, Information Technology/Audio Visual and Professional Team.
+Undeted the Budget estimates based on the BIBA Stage 2 and the BIBA Stage 2.
 Updated the Budget estimates based on the RIBA Stage 3 cost plan.
 Financial Confirmed that all funding Streams remain valid.
 Reviewed project affordability and confirmed that the project is still affordable.
 Management Confirmed governance arrangements.
-Updated project plan, risk management, achievability etc. Developed new progress measures for the university's wider impacts.
+Updated project plan, risk management, achievability etc Developed new progress measures for the university's wider impacts.